MashallAryan1/smalltask/README.md

 Run the package from the commandline with the following format:
 ```
-python find_supplier.py -i <path to the invoice file> -s <path to the supliers file>
+python find_supplier.py -i <path to the invoice file> -s <path to the suppliers file>
 ```

 Alternatively: